zongruxie4/PuppyGit/README.md

 PuppyGit made by Bandeapart1964 of catpuppyapp

 ### I feel tired with this app, giving it a Star + <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help provide motivation
+### I appreciate every sponsor and user.
+You give me faith and make me feel that I've done something meaningful!